AdaCore/spark2014/docs/lrm/source/subprograms.rst

    by the called procedure or entry potentially introduce aliasing via parameter passing, then

-   * the corresponding formal parameter shall be immutable; and
+   * the corresponding formal parameter shall be either
+      * immutable; or
+      * of mode **in** and of an anonymous access-to-constant type; and

-   * if the ``global_item``'s mode is Output or In_Out, then the corresponding formal parameter shall be of a by-copy type that is not an access type.
+   * if the ``global_item``'s mode is Output or In_Out, then the corresponding formal parameter shall be immutable and of a by-copy type.

 5. Where one of these rules prohibits the occurrence of an object V or any of